vdaubry/vdaubry.github.io/_posts/2014-12-23-Why-we-moved-from-Heroku-to-EC2.markdown

 header-img: "img/post-bg-06.jpg"
 ---

-###Our context

-At [Youboox](http://www.youboox.fr) we process a lot of books, when we receive a new book we start a backround job that will :

-* Compress the book (ex : extracting image, compressing them, etc)
-* Slice the book into several smaller files, so we can send only pages corresponding to the current position of the user in the book
-* Crypt the file to apply our custom DRM

-These jobs take between a few minutes to almost an hour for the larger books (some of the files we receive are over 100 Mo)
+### Introduction

+[Youboox](http://www.youboox.fr) is a young startup offering a subscription to ebooks.
 Over the time we discovered the challenges of processing long and complex background jobs on Heroku, we'll see how we solved them by moving our book pour processing infrastructure to EC2.

 ### Why we started with Heroku :